wso2/docs-is/en/docs/develop/configure-my-account.md

 |`"sessionRefreshTimeout"`| This specifies how often the session should be refreshed. | 300|
 |`"checkSessionInterval"` | This specifies how often the session state should be checked. |3|

+---

 ## Disable using authenticator App as an authentication factor

-WSO2 Identity Server allows multi-Factor authentication via SMS, FIDO, and Authenticator Applications.
+WSO2 Identity Server allows multi-factor authentication via SMS, FIDO, and Authenticator Applications.
 The use of authenticator app can be disabled by setting the `enabled` key of the `authenticatorApp` under `ui` to `false`.

 ```json
 "ui":{